emir4169/hueprism/README.md

 # Documentation
+The direction pointer always starts at the upper-left-most pixel, and always starts facing right.

 In HuePrism, programs are given as 24-bit images.
 The values of the red (R), green (G), and blue (B) channels for each pixel, ranging from 0 to 255, make up the opcode and parameters for each instruction in the language.
-Each pixel is its own instruction, and they are executed in left to right.
+Each pixel is its own instruction.

 R: Input 1